How to Become an Electrician in North Dakota

 Requirements for Becoming an Electrician in North Dakota

-Each state has unique rules and requirements for licensing electricians.
-In North Dakota it is the State Electrical Board that is responsible for issuing licenses to qualified applicants.
-The first step in becoming an electrician in the state is to register as an apprentice.
-To then become licensed as a journeyman electrician you need to have completed 8,000 hours of work experience as an apprentice in no less than three years.
+Each state has its own licensing rules for electricians.
+In North Dakota, the State Electrical Board oversees licensing.
+The first step is to register as an apprentice.
+To qualify as a journeyman electrician, you must complete 8,000 hours of apprenticeship work in at least three years.

-Alternatively, you can qualify for journeyman licensing by completing a two-year degree program in electrical technology at a community college or trade school along with 6,000 hours of apprenticed work experience.
-There is also a class B license that requires only 3,000 hours of work experience, or two years with a degree, but these electricians can only work on residential buildings.
+Alternatively, you can become a journeyman by completing a two-year electrical technology degree at a community college or trade school, along with 6,000 hours of apprenticeship experience.
+There is also a Class B license, which requires 3,000 hours of work experience (or two years with a degree) but limits electricians to residential work.

 Electrician Apprenticeship Programs in North Dakota